Lake-Tuggeranong-College/Holocron/Cyber/2 - Network Administration and Security/_projects/BACTA/Site Development.md

 ```

-# Accessing Patient Data
+# Challenge: Accessing Patient Data

-Using the information and skills you have, create a page where doctors can access patient information.
+Using the information and skills you have, create a page (`patient-data.php`) where doctors can access and edit patient information.